Mevius: Formula 1

-Japan Tobacco was, through Mild Seven, the title sponsor of the Benetton Formula One team beginning with the 1994 Formula One season.
+Japan Tobacco was, through Mild Seven, the title sponsor of the Enstone-based Benetton Formula One team beginning with the 1994 Formula One season.
 This association continued after Benetton was acquired by Renault.
 It was to remain with Renault F1 until the end of the 2009 Formula One season, but due to European Tobacco Regulations, the company had to end their association with Renault at the end of the 2006 Formula One season and ING became their main sponsor from 2007 onwards.

 Next to Benetton and Renault, Mild Seven sponsored both Tyrrell Racing, from 1994 to 1996, and Minardi in 1997 as a result of a sponsorship deal with Japanese driver Ukyo Katayama.

+For races where tobacco branding was not allowed, the logo was blocked out, replacing it with their team names.
+For Renault, it was replaced with "Blue World" and "Team Spirit".

 Other sports

 At the end of the 1990s to early 2000s, Japanese tobacco companies were not allowed to advertise their products in China due to the still lingering tensions of World War II.
 So Japan Tobacco decided to hold an "Eco-challenge" style adventure race – sponsored by Mild Seven cigarettes.
 Thus was born the "Mild Seven Outdoor Quest".
 Dan Morris was the official photographer for this event from 1997-2001.
 This event took him to a number of beautiful spots in Western China including Dali City, Lijiang and Xijiang (home of the Chinese space program).
 Top athletes such as Team Eco-Internet, Mike Pigg and Paula Newby-Fraser would regularly compete in this event.

 In 2001, Mild Seven was the official sponsor of the "Mild Seven Pool Challenge".